 - Compression of the legs is possible, using anti-embolism compression stockings or pneumatic compression.
 An inflatable sleeve, glove, or boot holds the affected area and increases pressure when required.

 Compression methods prevent blood clots by forcing blood into deep veins and reducing the amount of pooled blood.

-Additional ways to decrease the risk of pulmonary embolism include physical activity, regular exercise, a healthy diet, and giving up smoking tobacco.
+Other ways to decrease the risk include physical activity, regular exercise, a healthy diet, and giving up or avoiding smoking tobacco.